chef-training/chef-preflight-intermediate/README.md

   * cd ~\Downloads\

-3. And then execute the script located inside of: chef-preflight-unix-essentials -> windows_preflight.ps1
+3. And then execute the script located inside of: chef-preflight-intermediate -> windows_preflight.ps1

-  * .\chef-preflight-unix-essentials\windows_preflight.ps1
+  * .\chef-preflight-intermediate\windows_preflight.ps1

   * You will want to run the executable from within the same environment (such as from within the classroom or on the same network) as we'll be using in class.